boris-mind/DoBigNationsWinBig/README.md

 WHERE Year = 2016;
 ```

-**- Power BI > Query :** Use first row as headers, delete columns, replace points with commas, replace Country Name, change the year format to fixed decimal number etc.
+- **Power BI > Query :** Use first row as headers, delete columns, replace points with commas, replace Country Name, change the year format to fixed decimal number etc.
-**- Power BI > Desktop :** Create a measure that counts the total number of medals for the year 2016 using DAX.
+- **Power BI > Desktop :** Create a measure that counts the total number of medals for the year 2016 using DAX.

  *          DAX
           Copier